Project 65+: the 14 women aged 65-76 who ride kites

 "This video resulted from an enthusiastic discussion about older women kiteboarding on our 3,000-strong women-only Facebook forum," explains Joyce Stalker, an active member of the WKC.

-The WKC is a non-profit, global movement of female kiters, which aims to empower and inspire women through kitesurfing so that they can advocate for improvements in their lives and the lives of others.
+The WKC is a non-profit, global movement of female kiters that aims to empower and inspire women through kitesurfing so that they can advocate for improvements in their lives and the lives of others.

 Sharon, Andrea, Joyce, Betsy, Jane, Rose, Betsy, Ann, Maria, Jerri, Ruth, Eva, Sue, and Carole hail from multiple corners of the world.